kaidez/kaidez.github.io/_posts/2017-10-01-web-developer-job.md

 I kept all this in mind for interview I went on...not just startup ones.
 Here's the list of what I learned and I'll start of positive...

 <h2>You WILL find a front end web developer job...</h2>
 If you have web dev experience, you will find a web dev job.
-You may encounter some rejections in the process, from jobs you really want and from jobs you thought you were going to get.
+You may encounter rejections in the process, from jobs you really want and from jobs you thought you were going to get.

 But as long as you have quantifiable experience, you will get a web dev job.
 End of story.

-<h2>...But how fast you get one will depend on your experience.</h2>
+<h2>...but how fast you get one will depend on your library/framework experience</h2>
 I tweeted this once in 2016:
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">For a JavaScript developer, Angular is like cleaning out your garage.
 Procrastinate all you want but you’ll have to deal with it eventually.</p>&mdash; kai gittens (@kaidez) <a href="https://twitter.com/kaidez/status/684336335050641408?ref_src=twsrc%5Etfw">January 5, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>